ssrful/2020_03_DO_Boston_casestudy_part_1/README.md

 ## 🔥 Project Brief Overview:
 Building a Docker Jenkins Pipeline, Testing Application, Pushing to Docker Hub, and Deploying to Kubernetes
-- **Before** using Jenkins, we need to install Docker for specific OS.
+- **When** using Jenkins, we need to install Docker for specific OS.
 In my case, I install Docker on Kali Linux(Debian)
-- **Next** step is pull the Jenkins image and deploy it on Docker, we will create Dockerized Jenkins.
+- **Then** pull the Jenkins image and deploy it on Docker, we will create Dockerized Jenkins.
-- **Next** install necessary Jenkins Plugins:
+- **Then** install necessary Jenkins Plugins:
 ```
 • Ansible
 • Docker